Torawr777/ASCII-Art-Resize/README.md

-Read "ASCIIArt.pdf" for project details.
+This is a simple program to resize ASCII art that the user enters.<br /> Read "ASCIIArt.pdf" for more details.

 To run this program, type: